sitraka-/Connections/README.md

 ## BRIEF

-You will be divided into groups, with each group assigned a number and a list of action verbs to choose from.
+You will be divided into groups, with each group assigned a number and an action verbs to choose from the list below.
 The chain reaction will commence with Group 1, as they create a mechanism to trigger a second device crafted by Group 2, all while embodying and expressing the selected action verb.
 The sequence continues with Group 3 and beyond until the final member of the chain.
 The task involves crafting the mechanism using materials and processes available within the college workshops.

 ### List of action verbs: